 National Doughnut Day is a real thing!
 And we may as well enjoy every bite of it.
-We’ve rounded up a collection of our favorite independent donut shops and bakeries throughout the Twin Cities – many of which are offering sweet specials – including FREE DONUTS! – on Friday, June 5, 2020.
-You don’t have to wait until next year to enjoy doughnuts – use this as your go to list for Twin Cities Doughnut Shops year round!.
-Or, this is great time for Ice Cream!
+We’ve rounded up a collection of our favorite independent donut shops and bakeries throughout the Twin Cities – many of which are offering sweet specials – including FREE DONUTS! – on the first Friday in June.

 History of National Doughnut Day

 National Doughnut Day actually started with the Salvation Army.
 During World War I, Salvation Army’s Doughnut Lassies, nicknamed “Donut Girls,” made fresh complimentary donuts for the American soldiers in France.
 They served them daily from a hut that would draw the homesick and hungry soldiers.
 In these huts, they also provided a clothes-mending service and writing supplies and stamps.
 To honor these brave women, the Salvation Army created National Donut Day on the 1st Friday of June.

 The first National Donut Day was a fundraiser during the Great Depression.
 Since then, it’s become a way to honor soldiers and the Donut Girls who served them.
 You can learn more about the story at the Minnesota Salvation Army website.

 MINNEAPOLIS & ST PAUL BAKERIES